 - If your plans change and you need to use the scholarship in a future semester, you must reapply.
 If your plans change, an updated essay is required.
 The amount of your scholarship might be reduced with any change of plans, and you may become ineligible as a result of it.

-- If you’re applying the scholarship toward study away, you must be participating in a Temple program offered by Education Abroad, Klein College, or another department or school at Temple University.
+- If you’re applying the scholarship toward study away, you must be participating in a Temple program offered by Education Abroad, SMC, or another department or school at Temple University.
 Participation in an external, non-Temple program renders you ineligible.
 Temple’s acceptance of credits to transfer from another program does not mean that the program from which the credits are approved is a Temple program.
 If you have questions, email firstname.lastname@example.org.